dishagarg1/dishagarg1/README.md

 ### Hi there 👋 I am Disha Garg

-After years of being a devoted mom and homemaker, I have embarked on an exiting journey in tech world, by learning Data Science with Python.
+After years of being a devoted mom and homemaker, I've embarked on an exciting journey in tech world, by learning Data Science with Python.
 Join me in this fascinating journey

 # My Learning Journey 📚💻